 The exact duration of a balloon sinuplasty varies depending on the severity of the blocked sinuses and the individual patient.
 However, on average, the procedure takes roughly one hour to complete, which includes anesthesia, the actual surgery, and the post-anesthesia recovery.

 If the procedure is performed at a hospital or ambulatory care center, it is unlikely that you will be required to spend the night.
-Balloon sinuplasty is typically an out-patient procedure for most people.
+Balloon sinuplasty is typically an outpatient procedure for most people.

-A balloon sinuplasty is considered a non-invasive procedure, meaning that it does not cause much trauma to the nasal area.
-As a result, recovery time is minimal.
+A balloon sinuplasty is considered a relatively non-invasive procedure, meaning that it does not cause much trauma to the nasal area.
+As a result, recovery time is usually minimal.
 You will be able to return to work after 24 hours of rest, as well as resume any extracurricular or recreational activities you regularly enjoyed before surgery.

 Yes.
 If you have previously undergone balloon sinuplasty and received less than desirable results, it is still possible to choose one of the other types of treatment to solve your sinus issues.
 Think of balloon sinuplasty as a limited procedure – as in it does not prevent you from having a more comprehensive surgery in the future.

 The risks involved with balloon sinuplasty are much lower than with FESS.
 Unlike FESS, balloon sinuplasty does not involve cutting or removing any tissue inside the nasal area.
-As a result, there is minimal risk of damage to the eyes and brain, making for a relatively safe surgery.
+As a result, there is less risk of damage to the eyes and brain, making for a relatively safe surgery.